Blair William & Co. IL Sells 2,030 Shares of iShares Dow Jones U.S. ETF (NYSEARCA:IYY)

 Blair William & Co.
-IL trimmed its position in shares of iShares Dow Jones U.S. ETF (NYSEARCA:IYY) by 75.5% in the first quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+IL lessened its stake in iShares Dow Jones U.S. ETF (NYSEARCA:IYY) by 75.5% in the 1st quarter, according to the company in its most recent Form 13F filing with the SEC.
 The firm owned 660 shares of the company’s stock after selling 2,030 shares during the period.
 Blair William & Co.
-IL’s holdings in iShares Dow Jones U.S. ETF were worth $66,000 as of its most recent SEC filing.
+IL’s holdings in iShares Dow Jones U.S. ETF were worth $66,000 at the end of the most recent reporting period.

 iShares Dow Jones US ETF, formerly iShares Dow Jones U.S. Index Fund (the Fund), is an exchange-traded fund.
 The Fund seeks investment results that correspond generally to the price and yield performance, before fees and expenses, of the Dow Jones U.S. Index (the Index).
 The Index measures the performance of the broad United States equity market, and is consisted of all of the companies in the Dow Jones Large-Cap Index, Dow Jones Mid-Cap Index and Dow Jones Small-Cap Index.